-The academic policy is in alignment with the mission of Carrollwood Day School, The mission of Carrollwood Day School is as an IB World School, we cultivate principled entrepreneurial thinkers for a global society by enriching the mind, strengthening the character, and inspiring the passions of our community.
+The academic policy is in alignment with the mission of Carrollwood Day School, The mission of Carrollwood Day School is to create entrepreneurial thinkers for a global society.
+We provide strong character-based education emphasizing problem-solving skills and philanthropic understanding.
 Our students are prepared to be world leaders using the International Baccalaureate Programmes, cutting-edge technology, creative arts, and competitive athletics.
 Most importantly, CDS fosters the development of the entire student not only in academics, but also ethically, emotionally, and through social experience.
 Our goal is to help students discover and develop their own talents and interests and use these to better the world and themselves.